Kurento/kurento/source/dev/dev_guide.rst

 Debian packages
 ---------------

 In a Debian/Ubuntu system, development libraries are distributed as Debian packages which are made available in public package repositories.
 When a C or C++ project is developed in these systems, it is usual to distribute it also in Debian packages.
-It is then possible to install them with the command ``apt-get install``, which will handle automatically all the package's dependencies.
+It is then possible to install them with *apt-get*, which will handle automatically all the package's dependencies.

 When a library is packaged, the result usually consists of several packages.
 These are some pointers on the most common naming conventions for packages, although they are not always strictly enforced by Debian or Ubuntu maintainers: